mxxo/egs_mesh/src/example/input_mesh.md

 1. Try meshing another geometry, like a `Torus`.

-2. There are a few ways to generate a more refined mesh in Gmsh.
-The most straightforward way is to adjust the maximum element size (`Tools->Options->Mesh->General->Max element size`).
+2. There are a few ways to generate a more refined mesh.
+One way is to adjust the maximum element size (`Tools->Options->Mesh->General->Max element size`).
 Try obtaining a mesh with roughly 50,000 elements by varying the maximum element size.
 Before remeshing, hit the `0` key to reset the old mesh.
-If you need to refine just a few mesh areas, check out the Gmsh documentation about [size fields](https://gmsh.info/doc/texinfo/gmsh.html#Specifying-mesh-element-sizes).
+If you need to refine just a few mesh areas, check out the Gmsh documentation on [size fields](https://gmsh.info/doc/texinfo/gmsh.html#Specifying-mesh-element-sizes).

 3. Change the meshing algorithm using `Tools->Options->Mesh->3D algorithm` and remesh.
 Do you observe any difference in the generated mesh?
 For complex models, sometimes one algorithm succeeds where another fails.

 **Note:** the full mesh file is saved below.
 You can copy the contents to a file using the copy button on the top right and continue the walkthrough if there were any issues generating the mesh yourself.